cbeams/spring-3.1-config/xml-is-over/slides.md

 if you want it*

 !SLIDE small
 # &#42;which means that you really shouldn't worry, because XML support is definitely not going anywhere.
-This is a concern that commonly comes up when we talk about annotations and such, but we've said it before and we'll said it again: XML was, is, and ever will be a first class citizen in Spring.
+This is a concern that commonly comes up when we talk about annotations and such, but we've said it before and we'll say it again: XML was, is, and ever will be a first class citizen in Spring.
 The changes in 3.1 just mean that if you *don't* want XML, you don't have to use it.
 That's all. kthx, bye.